chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/protocol.md

 Delay<sub>Seconds</sub> = `Delay + 1`.

-### Relay Gateway ID
+### Relay ID

-This contains the Relay Gateway ID that must relay the downlink to the End Device using the provided Downlink metadata.
+This contains the Relay ID that must relay the downlink to the End Device using the provided Downlink metadata.